lucasquemelli/Introduction-to-Data-Analytics/README.md

     print("There was an error")

 #Note that the input 'b' must be an integer.
 #Note that it is not possible to insert a float or zero (as an integer).

+#Try except specific example

+a = 1

+try:
+    b = int(input("Please enter an integer number to divide a")) a = a/b
+    print("Success a=",a)
+except ZeroDivisionError:
+    print("The number you provided cannot divide because it is 0") except ValueError:
+    print("You did not provide an integer or a number")
+except:
+    print("Something went wrong")

 # Here is a link with commonly-used pre-defined functions in Python: